Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 	  APIs and of course it will never fail and break systemd on your initial boot.
 	* They are planning (2015-07) to add multicast DNS to your pid 1.
-	  Multicast DNS implies an enforced timout to know if someone answered.
+	  Multicast DNS implies an enforced timeout to know if someone answered.
 	  Systemd was about speed, you know.
 Look at avahi in how to ruin this concept for Linux.
 It has the same developer flaws as systemd: Too many forced dependencies, you need to implement its API and when it is